Latest Enzyme (MLN) News Update

 Overview: Enzyme integrated Chainlink’s Runtime Environment (CRE) to automate compliance and reporting for institutional tokenized funds.

-What this means: This is bullish for MLN because institutions can now launch compliant funds faster, potentially increasing demand for Enzyme’s infrastructure.
-Reduced operational friction may attract more asset managers.
+What this means: This is bullish for MLN because institutional adoption hinges on compliance-ready infrastructure, potentially boosting demand for Enzyme’s platform.
+(Source)

 Conclusion